The Foundation of How We Do Business

 Customers, partners, neighbours, colleagues and suppliers – our relationships with Indigenous communities are diverse.
 Whatever the relationship, our Indigenous partners can count on us for respect, transparency and trust.

 In fact, building and sustaining these relationships has become a hallmark of our business.
-We have more than 40 joint-venture partnerships, memorandums of understanding and other partnerships with Indigenous communities – some lasting decades.
+Globally, we have more than 40 joint-venture partnerships, memorandums of understanding and other partnerships with Indigenous communities – some lasting decades.
 But we’re never content with the status quo, and we continue to pioneer new, collaborative models for Indigenous partnerships.

 The ATCO Reconciliation Action Plan